Community participation funding

 Organisations and their project partners can only apply for a project once, but can target new categories/new target groups/new location; as long as the application can demonstrate that previous applications could not meet the requirements of the new category/new target group/new location.
 The limit of this is two applications – exceptions may be considered by DSR on a case by case basis.

 Eligible applications will be assessed against the following criteria:

-- The organisation has public liability insurance
+- The organisation is encouraged to have public liability insurance.

-- The project targets low participation groups
+- The project targets low participation groups.

-- The organisation demonstrates its capacity to deliver the outcomes of the project
+- The organisation demonstrates its capacity to deliver the outcomes of the project.

-- The project will be undertaken within specified timeframes as negotiated
+- The project will be undertaken within specified timeframes as negotiated.

 What if my organisation is GST registered?